-City of Sanctuary runs a national programme called the Schools of Sanctuary stream, and we are delighted to be participating in this.
-This means that an entire generation of children and young people will learn about asylum issues.
+City of Sanctuary runs a national programme called the Schools of Sanctuary stream, and we’re delighted to be participating.
+It’s not just that several local schools have admitted resettled Syrian children: we also work with schools in the hope than a generation of children and young people across the area will learn about asylum issues.

-The award is not trivial: typically, schools spend a year inserting asylum-related issues into their curriculum and then evidencing that they have done so.
-We help them with this, offering ideas, taking in guest speakers (for example, refugees or representatives from the British Red Cross), and delivering assemblies and lessons.
+The award is not trivial: schools spend about a year working asylum-related issues into their curriculum and then evidencing that they’ve done so.
+We help by offering ideas, introducing guest speakers (for example, refugees or the British Red Cross), and delivering assemblies and workshops.

-There are 3 simple principles to being a school of sanctuary:
+There are 3 simple principles to becoming a school of sanctuary:

 - Learning about what it means to be seeking sanctuary